cloudeight/style-guidelines/css/README.md

 - Have any comma separated argument values separated with a single space
 - Have no space before an argument default value colon
 - Have a single space after an argument default value colon
-- Have the opening brace on the same line as the mixin name and argument parentheses parentheses
+- Have the opening brace on the same line as the mixin name and argument parentheses
 - Have a single space before the opening brace
 - Have the closing brace on a new line

-**Good (Mixin):**
+**Good**

 ```scss
 @mixin border-radius($top-left: 0, $top-right: 0, $bottom-right: 0, $bottom-left: 0) {